 - E-Waste Management

-Both the Plastic Waste Management Rules of 2016 and the E-Waste Management Rules of 2016 requires producers to collect plastic electronic product waste.
+Both the Plastic Waste Management Rules of 2016 and the E-Waste Management Rules of 2016 require producers to collect plastic electronic product waste.
 As a result, a system to collect waste generated as a result of the products is required.

 Producers' Responsibility Organization's (PRO) capacity:

 Both the agency and the producer offer information on their waste processing, storage capacity, waste material collection, and recyclers with whom they plan to do business.
-To accomplish the collection targets, a producer or agency must be skilled at channelling plastics and garbage.
+To accomplish the collection targets, a producer or agency must be skilled at channeling plastics and garbage.